LeonCrashCode/LookAheadFeature/README.md

 This implementation is based on the [cnn library](https://github.com/clab/cnn-v1) for this software to function.
+The paper is "Shift-Reduce Constituent Parsing with Neural Lookahead Features".

 #### Building